dustlang/cargo/src/doc/src/reference/features.md

 With version `"1"`, you can only enable features for the package in the current working directory.
-For example, in a workspace with packages `foo` and `bar`, and you are in the directory for package `foo`, and ran the command `cargo build -p bar --features bar-feat`, this would fail because the `--features` flag only allowed enabling features on `foo`.
+For example, in a workspace with packages `foo` and `bar`, and you are in the directory for package `foo`, and ran the command `payload build -p bar --features bar-feat`, this would fail because the `--features` flag only allowed enabling features on `foo`.

 With `resolver = "2"`, the features flags allow enabling features for any of